 Ileana Starwood knows this first-hand.
 She went from a highly structured corporate role to a management job at a smaller firm where she manages 21 people.
-Some of her strengths, such as speaking up, being decisive and thinking analytically, combined with her blind spots and were getting in the way of building relationships, managing conflict and building a team.
+Some of her strengths, such as speaking up, being decisive, and thinking analytically, combined with her blind spots and were getting in the way of building relationships, managing conflict, and building a team.

 Encouraged by her boss, Starwood attended CCL’s Maximizing Your Leadership Potential program.

 Maximizing Your Leadership Potential helps managers get a solid grip on their own leadership style and learn a variety of tactics for getting the best performance out of others.
-It includes 360-degree feedback, several self-assessments and 100 minutes of one-to-one coaching.
-Influencing, conflict resolution and communication are focal points, as are self-awareness and the ability to understand the perspectives and needs of others.
+Training focuses on influencing, conflict resolution, and communication, as well as self-awareness and the ability to understand the perspectives and needs of others.
+Program elements include:

 “On the drive to CCL, I decided I was going to get everything I could out of it, then give it my all back at work,” Starwood recalls.
 “The assessments — both the positive and negative feedback — were so helpful.
 I took it all in and really learned things that were directly related to the issues I was having at work.”

-“I left with a new perspective and a clear idea of things I needed to do on day one,” she says.
+Starwood left with a new perspective and a clear idea of how she needed to focus on day 1.
 “Of course, it’s not like everything has changed overnight, but now I’m confident I can improve — and I’m working to become a leader, not just a boss.”

-“Most first-time managers don’t get any training for how to do this – 60 percent are left to just figure it out,” he says.
-“And when money is budgeted to support first-time managers, it is two-to-five times less than is given leaders further on in the talent pipeline.”
+Moving from individual contributor to manager is the biggest shift most employees make in their careers — and 60% of first-time managers don’t get any training for how to do it.
+When money is budgeted to support first-time managers, it is 2-to-5 times less than money budgeted for leaders further on in the talent pipeline.

-“The CCL focus was on knowing who you are,” she said.
+“The CCL focus was on knowing who you are,” she says.
 “We learned how to use our existing strengths and energy and repurpose them, and to try new things to better handle our challenges.”